 (AFFILIATE) If you’re anything like me then you’re probably always looking for ways to keep your children entertained.
 It is very difficult, I would say even more so with younger babies and toddlers as their attention spans are much shorter.
-In my efforts to find new ways to entertain my little 4-month-old, Max, I was so happy to come across the KiwiCo sensory play subscription box.
+In my efforts to find new ways to entertain my little 4-month-old, Baby M, I was so happy to come across the KiwiCo sensory play subscription box.

 Full Disclosure: This page may contain affiliate links which means that when you click on these links and buy something, I may earn a little commission but it does not affect you in any way.
 I only recommend products I myself love, know about and/or have purchased before.
 Some of the items have been gifted to me as part of a collaboration to review but please note that all of the opinions are 100% my own 😊

 I love a good subscription box and have tried a couple of different ones before like BirchBox and Glossybox!
 Who doesn’t love receiving gifts in the post each month – I know my son and I definitely do.
 I really should subscribe again to a couple of new ones to review for you. #noted So when I saw a couple of my favourite American mummy bloggers reviewing the KiwiCo sensory play subscription box I knew I had to try it for my boys too.

 KiwiCo is a company designed by a mother of 3 whose goal was to inspire children between 0 and 16+ with fun activities for their minds.
 Their products are made in America and tested by kids.
 You are definitely sure to find something suitable for your child no matter their age, to keep their brains busy!